Bandwidth/bandwidth.github.io/voice/bxml/callbacks/bridgeTargetComplete.md

 {% method %}
 ##  Bridge Target Complete Event
-This event is sent to the `bridgeTargetCompleteUrl` if the originating call leaves the [bridge](../verbs/bridge.md), and the BXML returned in this callback is executed on the target call.
+If the originating call leaves the [&lt;Bridge&gt;](../verbs/bridge.md), then this callback is sent to the `bridgeTargetCompleteUrl`, and the BXML returned in it is executed on the target call.

 ### Expected response
 ```http